All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Patients With Type 2 Diabetes

-Patients managing both obesity and type 2 diabetes (often prescribed Mounjaro, the same active ingredient) report dual benefits.
+Patients managing both obesity and type 2 diabetes (often prescribed Mounjaro, the prescribed active pharmaceutical ingredient) report dual benefits.
 Blood sugar improvements are often noticed before significant weight loss occurs.
 Many patients describe being able to reduce or discontinue other diabetes medications.
 The main complaint in this group is the complexity of managing medication adjustments during titration.
 Zepbound for type 2 diabetes

 Patients Starting at BMI 40+